TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 .. _readme-rst:
 .. _about-file:

-About file (e.g. README.rst)
+About file (for example README.rst)
 ============================

 **optional** (recommended for official TYPO3 documentation)

-This file will be displayed on the Git hoster (e.g. GitHub or Gitlab) when someone browses through the repositories.
+This file will be displayed on the Git hoster (for example GitHub or Gitlab) when someone browses through the repositories.
 Use `README.rst <https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/blob/master/README.rst>`__ from this project as an example! (see `source <https://raw.githubusercontent.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/master/README.rst>`__).